n1netails/n1netails/n1netails-liquibase/readme.md

 password: postgres

 ## Create
+### Create Database
-Create database `n1netails` in postgres pgAdmin 4 if none exists or use the following command to create database:
+Create Database `n1netails` in postgres pgAdmin 4 if none exists or use the following command to create database:
 ```sql
 CREATE DATABASE "n1netails"
     WITH